 The word ‘Pokémon’ is actually a contraction of the words ‘Pocket Monsters’, which is what the phenomenon is still largely known as in Japan.

-Inspired by the wide and vibrant world of insects, Tajiri wanted to develop a game through which players could catch and catalogue intriguing animal species out in the wild.
+Inspired by the wide and vibrant world of insects, Tajiri wanted to develop a game through which players could catch and catalog intriguing animal species out in the wild.

 However, Nintendo – as a family-friendly company has continued to assert the opposite.
 In the games, animals willingly participate – and they simply ‘pass out’ during battle.